-Giulia is WELL™ certified with experience working with WELL™ v1 and v2, as well as Fitwel® certified assessments, and has been involved in the development and review of bespoke sustainability and wellbeing frameworks/strategies tailored to client’s long-term targets or pilot projects.
+Giulia is a certified WELL AP and Fitwell Ambassador with experience working with WELL™ v1 and v2, as well as Fitwel® certified assessments, and has been involved in the development and review of bespoke sustainability and wellbeing frameworks/strategies tailored to client’s long-term targets or pilot projects.

 She has recently completed the post occupancy evaluation (POE) of a new built office building in central London 18 months after first occupation.
 The exercise included review of occupants’ feedback, energy and water data analysis.
 The results and recommendations have been summarised in a report for the client to enable them to take urgent actions to improve building performance.

 - Supporting the review of certification under the WELL™ v2 for a new office tower over one million sq ft.

 Giulia guided the client on the base-build of the building and preparation of tenant fit-out strategies and costs to achieve Silver and Gold level of the certification.
 This project was commissioned by a London-based property developer.